PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-S3.md

 - Try switching the USB cable.
 Make sure it supports data transfer, not just power delivery.
    - When plugging in the ESP32, the device should show up in `Device Manger`, under Ports.

-### Problem with flashing ESP32-S3: Download tool shows `FINISH`, but no green progress bar appeared.
-Log shows `NO XMC flash detected!`
+### Problem with flashing ESP32-S3: Download tool shows `FINISH`, but no green progress bar appeared.`
 Ensure the top left checkbox is checked.
 The top row should be green.
 Ensure the correct COM is selected, and BAUD is set to 460800.
 Then try flashing again.

 ### Unable to connect to the ESP32-S3.